-Australia has to offer by adding Aboriginal rock art sites to your itinerary.
-Many of these sites have signage that explains the history, cultural and spiritual interpretations of these rock carvings.
+xperience all that Central Australia has to offer by adding Aboriginal rock art sites to your itinerary.
+Many of these sites have signage that explains the history, cultural and spiritual interpretations of these rock carvings and paintings.
 These are a few of the many popular rock art sites.

 Yeperenye/Emily and Jessie Gaps are the first rock art sites that you'll come across when traveling into the East MacDonnell Ranges.
 Here you will find fascinating Aboriginal rock art that are important spiritual sites to the Eastern Arrernte Aboriginal people.
-Emily Gap is a registered sacred site and is home to a large rock painting that represents the caterpillar dreaming.
+Emily Gap is a registered sacred site and is home to a large rock painting that represents the caterpillar dreaming (viewing dependent on water height).
 The Park is open all year round and is located only 10km east of Alice Springs along the Ross Highway.